Charles Merritt: Military service

-Meanwhile, the company landed on the west bank of the Scie had reached its objective and sent a success signal to the operation command ship.
+Meanwhile, the company that had landed on the west bank of the Scie had reached its objective and had sent a success signal to the operation command ship.
 This and one from Lord Lovat's Number 4 Commando were the only two success signals sent in the entire operation.

-Finding all moves towards his objectives blocked by concrete pillboxes, Merritt led an attack on each in turn, personally killing the occupants of one by throwing grenades through the enemy's firing ports.
-When the last enemy strong point had been silenced, Merritt had been twice wounded and his battalion reduced to fewer than 300 men.
+Finding concrete pillboxes blocking movement towards his objectives, Merritt led an attack on each in turn, personally killing the occupants of one by throwing grenades through the enemy's firing ports.
+When the last enemy strongpoint had been silenced, Merritt had been twice wounded and his battalion reduced to fewer than 300 men.

-He held on to an improvised perimeter nevertheless, and kept contact with his section positions by moving from one to another after his runners had been killed.
-When the time came to move back to the beach, Merritt coolly gave instructions for an orderly withdrawal and announced his intention to hold off the enemy from a rearguard position in a small bandstand near the beach to cover the re-embarkation.
+He led his small force in holding on to an improvised perimeter and kept contact with his section positions by moving from one to another after his runners were killed.
+When the time came to move back to the beach, Merritt coolly gave instructions for an orderly withdrawal and announced his intention to hold off the enemy from a rearguard position in a small bandstand near the beach to cover the unit's re-embarkation.
+The South Saskatchewan battalion left 84 dead on Green Beach, and 89 more, including Merritt and eight other officers, were taken prisoner.

-The South Saskatchewan battalion left 84 dead on Green Beach and 89 more, including Merritt and eight other officers, were taken prisoner.
 His citation for award of the Victoria Cross concluded: "To this commanding officer's personal daring the success of his unit's operations and the safe re-embarkation of a large portion of it were chiefly due."

 Merritt was sent to prison camp Oflag VII-B at Eichstätt in Bavaria.
 Together with 64 others, he escaped through a 120 ft tunnel during the night of 3–4 June 1943.
 All were recaptured after a massive manhunt.
 Merritt was sentenced to 14 days' solitary confinement before being transferred to Oflag IV-C at Colditz Castle.
 He remarked after being freed: "My war lasted six hours.
 There are plenty of Canadians who went all the way from the landings in Sicily to the very end."
 He was dismissive of his time as a prisoner of war with the words: "It was an enforced idleness.
 It cannot be translated into virtue."

 In recognition of Merritt being the Commanding Officer of The South Saskatchewan Regiment during Operation Jubilee, four streets in the Rosemont neighbourhood of Regina were named in his honour.
 Charles Crescent, Cecil Crescent, Ingersoll Crescent, and Merritt Crescent.

-Merritt is also remembered by a road called Merritt Drive in the City of Windsor, Ontario - the city which provided the Essex Scottish Regiment who assaulted 'Red Beach', Dieppe, as the South Saskatchewans were assaulting 'Green Beach' It is next to Tilston Drive, which refers to Major Fred Tilston VC, of the Essex Scottish Regiment who received his VC in Germany in 1945.
+Merritt is also remembered by a road called Merritt Drive in the City of Windsor, Ontario - the city which provided the Essex Scottish Regiment, which assaulted 'Red Beach', Dieppe, at same time as the South Saskatchewans were assaulting 'Green Beach' It is next to Tilston Drive, which refers to Major Fred Tilston VC, of the Essex Scottish Regiment who received his VC in Germany in 1945.